Your First Initiative

 Open your project

-Open the project that contains your spec document.
+Open the Obvious project that contains your spec document.
 The spec should be a document artifact in the project — the same kind of artifact your agent reads and writes during normal work.

 Navigate to the Autobuild page

 By default, the page opens on the Overview tab.
-At the top right you'll see a Mine / All toggle that filters the view to your work or all workspace work.
+At the top right, you'll see a Mine / All toggle that filters the view to your work or all workspace work.

 Find your initiative

-Click the Initiatives tab.
+Select the Initiatives tab.
 Your new initiative will appear as a card in the Active filter group.
 The tab filter shows three groups: Active (N), Completed (N), and Planned / Paused (N) — the count updates as work progresses.
 There's also a Search initiatives field to find initiatives by name or description.

 Each initiative card shows: